pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/Performance.md

 There is another common scenario for sharing logic in features where the parent feature wants to invoke logic in a child feature.
-One can technically do this by sending actions from the parent to the child, but we do not recommend it:
+One can technically do this by sending actions from the parent to the child, but we do not recommend it (see above in <doc:Performance#Sharing-logic-with-actions>
+to learn why):

 ```swift
 // Handling action from parent feature: